timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 ### Zuggtomoy's Gift

 A myconid with Zuggtmoy's gift can, as an action once per day, release a 20-foot-radius cloud of demon-tainted spores.
 Any other creature within the area that isn't already "blessed" with Zuggtmoy's gift must make a Constitution saving throw, with a save DC of 8 + the myconid's Constitution modifier + the myconid's proficiency bonus.
 A creature that forgoes or fails the saving throw becomes infected.
-While infected with Zuggtmoy's gift, the creature gains the ability to cast a special version of the <fetch-data type="spell">tree stride</fetch-data> spell that has no components.
+While infected with Zuggtmoy's gift, the creature gains the ability to cast a special version of the <wc-fetch type="spell">tree stride</wc-fetch> spell that has no components.
 This spell allows the infected creature to move through patches of mold and fungi instead of trees.
 Once it casts this spell, the infected creature can't cast the spell again until it finishes a long rest.

 Any creature infected with Zuggtmoy's gift has disadvantage on attack rolls against plant creatures.
 In addition, whenever an infected creature finishes a short or long rest, it must make a DC 15 Wisdom saving throw.
 On a failed save, the creature lapses into a state of euphoric bliss.
 While in this state, the creature can't take actions, bonus actions, or reactions, and must use all of its movement to dance and twirl about.
 At the end of its turn, the creature can repeat the saving throw, ending the euphoric bliss effect on a success.

-A <fetch-data type="spell">remove curse</fetch-data> or <fetch-data type="spell">greater restoration</fetch-data> spell rids a creature of Zuggtmoy's gift.
+A <wc-fetch type="spell">remove curse</wc-fetch> or <wc-fetch type="spell">greater restoration</wc-fetch> spell rids a creature of Zuggtmoy's gift.

 ### 5. Raucous Mesa